OscarCubeles/OoperatingSystems-in-C/README.md

-# File System Management
+# Operating Systems in C
-C Program implementing a multiple client server communication with pipes in a Linux OS with C programming language.
+C Program implementing a multiple client server communication in a Linux OS with C programming language.

 ## Table of Contents
 1. [General Info](#general-info)